Individual Income Tax in Malaysia for Expatriates

-Regarding the expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0%, and capped at 25% before the assessment year of 2016, and 28% from 2016 onwards.
+Regarding the expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0 percent, and capped at 28 percent.

 Tax Relief and Deductions:

-- The tax relief for taxpayers who have to pay parental care
+2. Tax relief for taxpayers who have to pay parental care;

-- The tax relief for each child below 18 years old
+3. The tax relief for each child below 18 years old and;

 Compliance and payment